kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 40: April 10, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+I worked on section 8.
+I worked on the /login route in the backend and then I added the jsonjwtwebtoken package to help me setup the jwt token when the user logs in.

+**Thoughts**: I'm learning how to use a jwt token to authenticate the user and the whole process of authentication and it's a bit complicated but it's fun as well.
+I'm almost in the middle of this section 8.
+It's definitely one of the most dense ones but it's super duper important to take my time in it.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/6126ad2e2c482f1580c9f67deca818ff985773df)

+---

 ### Day 39: April 9, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 I worked on section 8.
 I added saving the user in the database and the user password is now encrypted before saving it into the db.